ekamenar/ekamenar.github.io/_news/Hugo_and_Marylou_heading_back.md

   slider: true
 ---

-Marylou Loustalet and Hugo Mezzatesta, students from France who stayed with us for four months, are heading back to France
+Marylou Loustalet and Hugo Mezzatesta, students from France who stayed with us for four months, are heading back to France.

 ---